jackyle6/PID/Readme3.md

 # **Summary**

-Our mission is to provide the standard hardware and software solutions to power people’s network, revolutionize the way people connect things to the internet and realize long-range IoT solution deployments in every corner of the world.
+Our mission is to provide the standard hardware and software solutions to power The People’s Network, revolutionize the way people connect things to the internet and realize long-range IoT solution deployments in every corner of the world.
 Innov has been creating cutting-edge IoT solutions for our customers, helping them increase productivity, enhance efficiency, strengthen market positions and outperform their competitors.
 We provide the best expertise and consultancy for different industries to meet their distinct business needs in applying IoT applications.

 # **Company information**